[ back to Tom 7 Radar ]

 Lots of friends helped make this the best birthday weekend ever with their party-going and fun-loving and organizing and driving me to-and-fro since my license expired and I have another flat tire, and the cake eating and wearing hats in the race and writing on me and watching Steelers and not giving me presents that make me feel uncomfortably materialistic and rearranging the art bottles and taking photos and everything.
 Thanks!!! :)

-Categories: races momentous (9 comments — almost 15 years ago) [ comment ]
+Categories: races momentous (9 comments — 15 years ago) [ comment ]

 p